About ADHD and Autism

 About ADHD

 ADHD (attention-deficit/hyperactivity disorder) is a neurodevelopmental disorder that impacts children and adults.
 It does not go away with time or maturity.
-The three distinquising elements in ADHD typically refer to hyperactivity, irritability, and restlessness.
-The behaviors are pervasive and must present in multiple environements.
+The three distinguishing elements in ADHD typically refer to hyperactivity, irritability, and restlessness.
+The behaviors are pervasive and must present in multiple environments.

 Hyperactivity